GROOT-ASTRO/My-Cpp-Projects/README.md

 # My-Cpp-Projects
 These are some applications done with cpp which hopefully marks enough proficiency with the core language.

-The youtube links for the showcase of my jam projects:
+The youtube links for the showcase of my jam projects.
+In both projects, my contribution was as an AI programmer:

 -Cursed Mountain
 https://www.youtube.com/watch?v=PkeTrq9B_lI